Selinedv/selinedv.github.io/README.md

 ㅤ**Linked in:** [Linked in](https://linkedin.com/in/dmitry-selin-a71085211 "You need VPN for that") <br clear="side"/>

 **About** <br clear="side"/>
-- English B2 <br clear="side"/>
+ㅤ- English B2 <br clear="side"/>
-- Awareness of x86 architecture <br clear="side"/>
+ㅤ- Awareness of x86 architecture <br clear="side"/>
-- Web application basic level automaton: BAS, [puppeteer](https://youtu.be/hSY4BcvlmOI "Tiny U-tube video of how to autoupdate CV on hh.ru")ㅤ
+ㅤ- Web application basic level automaton: BAS, [puppeteer](https://youtu.be/hSY4BcvlmOI "Tiny U-tube video of how to autoupdate CV on hh.ru")ㅤ

 **Experience** <br clear="side"/>
 Yandex.Practicum: 11/20 - 04/21  <br clear="side"/>